 The King, Dancer and Minister

 The Minister was also very impressed with this fruit.
 So much so that the person he was in love with.
-A court dancer of extraordinary beauty, was gifted the fruit.
+A court dancer of extraordinary beauty was gifted the fruit.
 The court dancer was really enthralled with this fruit.
 She made up her mind, not to taste the fruit but gift it to the much-beloved King.

 Hence, the Amarphal made its way back to the hands of the King.
 Who, I’m sure had a mini-heart attack.
 Seeing the fruit come back to him after a good month or so.
 He was heartbroken when he found out about the chain of events.
-From here, the story becomes a bit hazy on what happened next.
+From here, the story becomes a bit hazy about what happened next.
 Whether the queen and minister were beheaded or did the heartbroken King renounce his worldly ways and become a seeker of truth.

 Amarphal or Asian Persimmon

 Whatever may have happened to the King, Dancer and Minister.
 The story of Amarphal as the Immortal Fruit stuck on.
 It is a very tasty fruit.
 Which looks like an oversized-elongated tomato.
-With deep-to-pale-yellow flesh inside and a deep reddish-orange skin colour.
+With deep-to-pale-yellow flesh inside and deep reddish-orange skin colour.
 Its got a bite similar to an apple.
 But has a completely different flavour.

 Leaving the legend of the name behind.
 One mostly comes across the Hachiya variety of Asian Persimmon in India.
 This fruit is a native of China and Japan and is known to have been brought into India by the British.
 It’s found mainly in the hilly regions of Himachal and Uttarakhand and also in Ooty in the south.
 It’s a very seasonal fruit and is only available from mid September to end November.
 And is mostly found in fruit markets in and around the areas they’re produced in.

-Happy hunting and Chowder-on!
+Happy hunting and chowder-on!
 Remember the poor King, next time you’re having this fruit.